AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 ## Customer AI input data

 Customer AI works by analyzing the Consumer Experience Event (CEE) dataset to predict churn or conversion propensity scores.
-For more details on Consumer Experience Event, please refer to the [Prepare data for use in Intelligent Services documentation](../data-preparation.md).
+For more details on creating the Consumer Experience Event dataset, please refer to the [Prepare data for use in Intelligent Services documentation](../data-preparation.md).
 After building the basic CEE dataset, Customer AI also requires standard events in the form of [XDM data types](../../xdm/schema/composition.md).

 Data types provide one or more fields for a schema.
 However, unlike mixins, data types are not constrained to a particular class.
 This makes data types a more flexible option to describe common data structures that are reusable across multiple schemas with potentially different classes.